Animals of the Galapagos – 21 Famous Species in the Archipelago

 Mockingbirds will shout out a very specific cry when they notice predators, like the Galapagos hawk.
 These hawks hunt both marine iguanas and mockingbirds.

 The marine iguanas learned to recognize this alarm and will run for cover when they hear it.
+A great example of mutualism between the animals of the Galapagos.

 12. Galapagos Hawk